josephcardillo-akamai/docs/docs/products/tools/marketplace/guides/passbolt/index.md

 ## Getting Started after Deployment

-After Passbolt is deployed, the installation screen will be available at `http://example.com/install/`.
+After Passbolt is deployed, the installation screen will be available at `http://<example.com>/install/`.
 Credentials are saved to `/root/.credentials`.

 Please visit [Passbolt Installation Documentation](https://help.passbolt.com/hosting/install/ce/ubuntu/ubuntu.html) for information on how to set up and configure Passbolt.

 ### Database Configuration Options
-* Database connection url - Use `localhost` if using the locally configured mysql database.
+* **Database connection url**: Use `localhost` if using the locally configured mysql database.
 Otherwise, add your database connection string here.
-* Username, Password, Database name - These are located at `/root/.credentials`

 ### Email Configuration

-Postfix is installed as part of the Marketplace App, allowing you to send mail.
+Postfix is installed as part of the Marketplace App, allowing you to send a test email.
 To send a test email through the Email Configuration screen, use the following:
-* Sender name - root
+* **Sender name**: root
-* Sender email - root@<yourdomain.com>
+* **Sender email**: root@<example.com>
-* SMTP host - Add your server hostname
+* **SMTP host**: Add your server hostname
-* Use TLS? - No
+* **Use TLS?**: No
-* Port - 25
+* **Port**: 25
-* Authentication method - None
+* **Authentication method**: None
-* Client - client
+* **Client**: client

 {{< note >}}
+To make the most out of Passbolt you need a working email setup for email notifications (e.g. - account registration, password recovery and other critical notifications).
+For more information on setting this up, see the [Configure Email Providers](https://help.passbolt.com/configure/email/setup) page on Passbolt's website.

-It is strongly recommended that you follow the best practices for configuring a mail server to ensure mail deliverability.
+Regardless of how you configure your mail server, it is strongly recommended that you follow the best practices to ensure mail deliverability.
 Please see the [Running a Mail Server](https://www.linode.com/docs/guides/running-a-mail-server/) guide for more information.
-{{< /note >}}

-{{< note >}}
-**Mail Server Settings:** To make the most out of Passbolt you need a working email setup for email notifications (e.g. - account registration, password recovery and other critical notifications).
-For more information on setting this up, see the [Configure Email Providers](https://help.passbolt.com/configure/email/setup) page on Passbolt's website.
 {{< /note >}}

 {{< content "marketplace-update-note-shortguide">}}